eweinhaus/MessageAI/planning/prd.md

 - [ ] All 10 testing scenarios pass on physical device
 - [ ] No messages lost across 100+ test messages
 - [ ] App doesn't crash during any scenario
-- [ ] Push notifications work in foreground
+- [ ] Push notifications work in background and foreground
 - [ ] Offline queue processes correctly
 - [ ] Code committed to GitHub with comprehensive README
 - [ ] Setup instructions tested from scratch (by someone else if possible)